Back to Living Real Change

 Weight-bearing exercises, like walking or running, can help build bone strength.
 This is especially important for post-menopausal women who may develop severe postural changes from osteoporosis.

-Core stability exercises strengthen abdominal and lower back muscles that connect to the spine.
-And aerobic exercise helps stabilize the spine to keep you upright when you move.
+Core stability exercises strengthen the abdominal and lower back muscles that connect to the spine.
+Aerobic exercise helps stabilize the spine and keep you upright when you move.

 2. Use a pillow when relaxing on living room furniture.
 Sitting on a comfy couch or chair can put you in a deep slouch position.
 You can improve that by placing a pillow behind your back or sitting on a pillow to reduce slouching.